-Iron ore: Exports to fall sharply in fiscal 2023, coastal traffic to remain firm
+Iron ore: Exports to revive in fiscal 2024

-Owing to global supply shortages, higher export of iron ore to China, and price rise, the iron ore port related traffic witnessed double-digit growth in fiscal 2021.
-Iron ore traffic at Indian ports declined by 13.1% in fiscal 2022 as exports declined sharply due to imposition of export duty.
-Iron ore traffic is expected to grow by 2-5% in fiscal 2023.
-This subdued growth in traffic can be attributed to a decrease of 15-20% in the export volumes due to the 50% & 45% duties that were levied on the export of iron ore and iron pellets respectively during the fiscal.
+Iron ore traffic has grown by 7% in fiscal 2023.
+This subdued growth in traffic can be attributed to a decrease of 14% in the export volumes due to the 50% & 45% duties that were levied on the export of iron ore and iron pellets respectively during the fiscal.
 These duties rendered exports unviable leading to the drop in export volumes.
-While the duties were lifted in November, the export volumes for the fiscal would still be sharply lower since even the increased exports in the remaining part of the fiscal would be unable to compensate for the decline in the first 8-9 months of the fiscal.
-On the other hand, coastal traffic is also expected to grow by 10-15% during fiscal 2023 thereby negating the impact.
+While the duties were lifted in November 2022 the export volumes for the fiscal were still sharply lower since even the increased exports in the remaining part of the fiscal were unable to compensate for the decline in the first 8-9 months of the fiscal.
+On the other hand, coastal traffic grew by 16% during the fiscal thereby cushioning the impact.

-On the low base of fiscal 2023, iron ore traffic is expected to witness a growth of 8-10% in fiscal 2024 as export volumes recover to an extent and coastal traffic also improves marginally due to higher production of steel in the country's steel plants.
+On the low base of fiscal 2023, iron ore traffic is expected to witness a growth of 10-15% in fiscal 2024 as export volumes witness a sharp recovery and grow by 25-35%.
+The coastal traffic is also likely to improve by 7-11% due to higher production of steel in the country's steel plants.

-Between FY23 & FY28, iron-ore traffic at ports is expected to grow at CAGR 3-6% compared with CAGR 3.5% over fiscals 2019-2022.
-Growth is expected to be driven primarily by coastal traffic since growth in exports is expected to be tepid.
+Between FY24 & FY28, iron-ore traffic at ports is expected to grow at a pace of 3-6%.
+The growth is expected to be driven primarily by the coastal traffic.